alguoo314/LORA_Finetuned_ESM3_for_Thermostable_Protein_Muts/README.md

-This is the repository for the Spring 2025 6.8711 final project codes:
+This is the repository for the Spring 2025 6.8711 final project codes written by Alina Guo and Olivia Tang.

 The repository includes the following scripts: